Nata-Curly/devops/README.md

-# AWS Django EKS Infrastructure — Terraform + Helm + CI/CD
+# AWS Django EKS Infrastructure + RDS Module — Terraform + Helm + CI/CD

 This repository provisions AWS infrastructure for a Django application using Terraform, deploys the application to EKS using Helm, and includes CI/CD components: Jenkins (built with Helm via Terraform) and Argo CD (also installed via Helm + Terraform).